Pirate-Weather/pirate-weather-ha/README.md

 ﻿# Pirate Weather Integrations
+NOTE: This is a testing branch to create a web based config flow for this integration.
+It also switches the logic over to asyncio, as well as modernising the entire code base.
+This branch is not working yet and should not be used.

 This integration is designed to replace the default [Dark Sky](https://www.home-assistant.io/integrations/darksky/) integration in [Home Assistant](https://github.com/home-assistant/core/tree/dev/homeassistant/components/darksky) with a slightly modified, but fully compatible version that relies on the [Pirate Weather API](https://pirateweather.net/) instead!

 To get a feel for the data returned by this API, check out <https://weather.pirateweather.net>!